pap/devcontainer-elixir/README.md

 # devcontainer-elixir

-This repository holds the base docker image used to build elixir development containers for Visual Studio Code
+This repository holds an Alpine Linux 3.20 docker image used to build elixir development containers for Visual Studio Code

 ## Building the elixir image